-If you (or others) have reported an incident 3 or more times within a 6 month period and not received a satisfactory response, you can activate the Community Trigger (also known as ASB Case Review) through your Local Authority.
+If you (or others) have reported an incident 3 or more times within a 6 month period you can activate the Community Trigger (also known as ASB Case Review) through your Local Authority.
 This has been designed to give you, the victim, the right to demand that agencies deal with persistent anti-social behaviour.

 There will be a multi-agency case review which involves various agencies (eg. local Police, Local Authority, Housing Association, NHS).
 This is different from a single-agency complaints process which looks at faults in the way an agency responded.
 The Community Trigger process is more of an attempt to ultimately fix the problem and stop the anti-social behaviour.